-We are currently funding all research and development for our wholly-owned programs, which are targeted toward the discovery and development of novel compounds for the treatment of viral infections and liver diseases.
-In 2021, we had three Phase 2 studies ongoing for our wholly-owned program in RSV and three Phase 1 studies in our HBV program.
-We are also progressing other compounds into preclinical development in our RSV, HBV and SARS-CoV-2 programs as well as pursuing drug discovery efforts in hMPV.
+We are currently funding all research and development for our wholly-owned programs, which are targeted toward the discovery and development of novel compounds with an emphasis on treatments for viral infections.
+As of November 2022, we are conducting three Phase 2 studies and one Phase 1 study in our RSV program and one Phase 2 study in our SARS-CoV-2 program.
+We are also progressing other compounds into preclinical development.

-During the second half of fiscal 2020 and into 2021, our business has been impacted by the COVID-19 pandemic.
-Specifically, we reported lower royalty revenues from our AbbVie agreement as a result of lower treated patient volumes as well as slower enrollment in certain clinical studies in our virology program as a result of suppression of the incidence of respiratory illnesses globally (other than COVID-19) due to mitigation measures intended to suppress SARS-CoV-2.
+During fiscal 2022, our business has been impacted by the COVID-19 pandemic.
+Specifically, AbbVie continues to report lower HCV revenues as a result of lower treated patient volumes.
+In addition, the prevalence of RSV has not been following any normal seasonal pattern since the COVID-19 pandemic began, and we continued to experience slower enrollment in the clinical studies in our RSV program as a result of suppression of the incidence of respiratory illnesses globally (other than COVID-19) due to mitigation measures intended to suppress SARS-CoV-2.